 I would keep climbing up the mountain, letting the returning hikers pass safely by.
 It was hit and miss on the face-covering usage.
 After a short, relatively level section, the rock stairs returned until I reached the saddle.
 Here I got my first real view of the summit.
 At this point, the trail’s grade eased and I soon found myself atop Ryan Mountain.

 I had packed my lunch, so I found a nice spot to rest and enjoy my well-earned meal.
 The views were truly spectacular.
-The summit is nice and wide, so everyone was able to find a spot to safely distance from one another.
+The summit is nice and wide, so everyone was able to find a spot a safe distance from one another.